-5. Allow the engine to idle for approximately 3 minutes.
-Idle the engine until the water temperature gauge has begun to rise.
+5. Do not apply a load to the engine for approximately 3 minutes.
+Run the engine until the water temperature gauge has begun to rise.
 Check all gauges during the warm-up period.

 Note: Oil pressures and fuel pressures should be in the normal range on the instrument panel.
 Engines that are equipped with "WARNING" lamps do not have an operating range.
 The "WARNING and DIAGNOSTIC" lamp (if equipped) will flash while the engine is cranking.
-The lamp should turn off after proper engine oil pressure or fuel pressure is achieved.
-Do not apply a load to the engine or increase engine rpm until the oil pressure gauge indicates at least normal pressure.
+The lamp should turn off after sufficient engine oil pressure or fuel pressure is achieved.
+Do not apply a load to the engine until the oil pressure gauge indicates at least normal pressure.
 Inspect the engine for leaks and/or unusual noises.